FRITZ!WLAN Repeater N/G Service - Knowledge Base

 - Position the wireless router as high in the room as possible, for example on a shelf.

-- Position the wireless router so that there are as few obstacles as possible between it and the other wireless devices.
-In particular, metallic objects or objects containing water (for example a refrigerator, houseplants) significantly reduce the quality of the wireless signal.
+- Position the wireless router so that there are as few obstacles as possible between it and other wireless devices.
+Especially metallic objects or objects containing water, for example radiators, refrigerators, or even houseplants, significantly reduce the quality of the wireless signal.

-- Position the wireless router so that it is away from other transmitters (for example microwaves, baby monitors, wireless speakers, Bluetooth devices).
+- Position the wireless router away from other transmitters, for example microwaves, wireless speakers, or Bluetooth devices.

-- For testing purposes, position the wireless router and the computer with the FRITZ!WLAN Stick as close as possible.
+- For testing purposes, remove all USB 3.0 devices from the USB ports on the wireless router and the computer to which the FRITZ!WLAN Stick is connected.

 - Test whether a different wireless device can find the wireless router's wireless network.

-- If the other wireless device is able to find the wireless router's wireless network, then the FRITZ!WLAN Stick may be defective.
+- If the other wireless device can find the wireless router's wireless network, then the FRITZ!WLAN Stick may be defective.